sharm294/sonar/README.rst

 can go fetch dependencies from other repositories without duplicating code.

-For now, this is experimental.
+For now, this is experimental and used primarily to run the test suite.

 Usage
 =====